We narrowed to 581 results for: SUB

 How to Deposit Your Plasmids with Addgene

 TypeBlog Post...deposit process by clicking "Submit Online Deposit" (for online submission) or "Download Deposit Spreadsheet...emailed submission) in the Deposit menu: Figure 1: Begin the deposit process by clicking "Submit Online...
-Figure 3: If submitting plasmid(s) online (left), choose to submit published or unpublished...page and click the blue "Submit Deposit" button.
+Figure 3: If submitting plasmid(s) online (left), choose to submit as published or unpublished...page and click the blue "Submit Deposit" button.
 Figure 13: Click the "Submit Deposit" button to complete...begin your plasmid deposit.
 Figure 2: Choose to submit plasmid(s) online or by using a spreadsheet.
 The...Fields marked with an asterisk are required.
 If submitting plasmid(s) using a spreadsheet (right), click...download the .xls file.
 For the online form you can submit "Published plasmids" or "Unpublished or pre-publication... -

 Lambda Red: A Homologous Recombination-based Technique for Genetic Engineering